joepslangen/ProgrammeerTheorie/README.md

 ## General info
 Rush Hour is a sliding block logic game where blocks represent cars stuck in traffic.
-Orignally invented by Nob Yoshigahara in 1970 as a childrens game, but nowadays also very popular in the realm of computer science.
+Invented by Nob Yoshigahara in 1970 as a childrens game, but nowadays also very popular in the realm of computer science.
 Originally the game is played on a 6x6 grid with up to 16 vehicles.
 Cars of different length and colour block the red cars' path to the exit.
 Moreover, cars can only move up and down or left and right.
 The goal of the game is to get only the red car out through the exit by sliding other vehicles out of its way, without rotating them.

+### State Space
+Rush hour is an NP-hard problem.
+NP-hard problems are the most difficult problems in computer science.
+They are both hard to solve and hard to check.
+Furthermore, the state space can be huge.
+The state space is a set of all the possible configurations of the game.
+On a normal 6x6 grid the state space is 2^(6x6) = 68719476736 possible configurations.

 ![rush_hour_board](https://user-images.githubusercontent.com/90269748/151796919-3fa5c988-74ea-486c-9b36-08c6178d9c87.png)